What is ?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid injecting this medicine into skin that is red, bruised, irritated, scarred, or infected.

 Rebif side effects

-nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - nausea, loss of appetite, tiredness, confusion, easy bruising or bleeding, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes);

-Less serious Rebif side effects may include:
+Common Rebif side effects may include:

 stomach pain; or

 flu symptoms - headache, fever, chills, chest pain, back pain, tiredness, weakness, muscle aches.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.